ramajoballester/pyaligner/README.md

 conda install -c conda-forge mamba
 ```

-After that, you might need to restart the terminal to activate mamba.
+After that, you might need to run `mamba init` and restart the terminal to activate mamba.

 Then, create the environment and install the dependencies: